jruns/wp-utilities/README.md

 Or override the default value in the WP Performance Utilities wp-admin options page.
 The value entered should be in milliseconds.
 This is a failsafe that will ensure that a script will still load even if the user takes longer to interact with the page.

-Then specify the scripts to be delayed with the `wp_utilities_scripts_to_delay` filter by adding something like the following to your functions.php file:
+Then specify the scripts or stylesheets to be delayed with the `wp_utilities_scripts_to_delay` filter by adding something like the following to your functions.php file:
 ```php
 function delay_scripts( $settings ) {
     $settings['scripts'][] = array(